Villa-Lobos Bachianas Brasileiras No 5

 Please note that finish times are approximate and subject to change

-In light of the circumstances involving the COVID-19 virus, this performance has been canceled and will not be rescheduled.
-We will be in contact with all ticket holders to facilitate ticketing exchanges and refunds.
+In light of the circumstances involving the COVID-19 virus, this performance has been cancelled.

 Sir Simon Rattle conducts Mahler, Ligeti and Villa-Lobos – three pieces to sum up the 20th-century.